vanraak/lab/README.md

 Tutorial 1: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vanraak/lab/HEAD?urlpath=%2Fdoc%2Ftree%2FTutorial_1.ipynb) 🔗

 Mock Exam: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/vanraak/lab/HEAD?urlpath=%2Fdoc%2Ftree%2FMock_Exam.ipynb) 🔗

+Please note: the GitHub page includes the exercises for the first week and a mock exam, but not the solutions.
+Students can contact me for access to the solutions.

 This repository and its contents are provided for educational purposes only.
 Unauthorized distribution or modification without permission is not allowed.